 - Try to spread your hops amongst famous, but also the lesser-known, islands - particularly if you want to avoid crowded beaches and high prices.
 Places like Mykonos and Santorini are two of the busiest and, if you want a quieter time of it, best avoided.
 It's nice to head off the beaten tourist trail when it comes to island hopping in Greece as it's probably your best chance of tasting Greece at its most authentic.

 - Take a pack of cards if you're going to be using the ferries.
-They are notoriously unpunctual and cards are a simple tech-free way to while away the time without draining your mobile's battery.
+They are notoriously unreliable and cards are a simple tech-free way to help while away the time without draining your mobile's battery.

 you may also like